minetest-whynot/whynot-game/mods/ambience/ambience/README.md

 - 1.0 - Added icecrack sound when walking on snow/ice flows, also tidied code
 - 1.1 - Using newer functions, Minetest 0.4.16 and above needed to run
 - 1.2 - Added PlayerPlus compatibility, removed fire sounds, added volume changes
+- 1.3 - Added API for use with other mods, code rewrite

 Code license: MIT